aliir74/Blogger/README.md

-# blogger
+# Blogger

-> a bourse logger application
+This is a cross platfrom application based on electron-vue template.
+Bourse logger is a application for managing stock sell and buy and see benefits, losses and etc.

 #### Build Setup